feature-image

 Anthony Weaver is returning to the Ravens for the third time in his football career.
 He spent four seasons in Baltimore as a defensive end.
 He came back again in 2021 under John Harbaugh, serving as defensive line coach, run game coordinator, and assistant head coach.
 Now, he returns once more, this time as Jesse Minter’s defensive coordinator.
 And he’s already been direct about the standard he expects.

-“I want out guys, when they finish the game, to [give] 60 minutes of hell,” Weaver said during his appearance on The Lounge Podcast.
+“I want our guys, when they finish the game, to [give] 60 minutes of hell,” Weaver said during his appearance on The Lounge Podcast.
 “When you play us, you’re going to know you left a fight.
-We’re going to try and hit everything, fly around, play connected, play together, and just do all we can to make sure that you play a game that was 60 minutes of hell.”
+We’re going to try and hit everything, fly around, play connected, play together, make sure that you play a game that was 60 minutes of hell.”

 ADVERTISEMENT

-The message isn’t performative.
-It aligns with his track record.
-Yes, he’s coming off an underwhelming season in Miami.
-But context matters.
+The message isn’t just words, it aligns with his track record.
+Yes, he’s coming off an underwhelming season in Miami, but there was a lot to like.
 In his first year there, the Dolphins finished No. 5 in total defense, and did so with only one Pro Bowl selection on that side of the ball, cornerback Jalen Ramsey.

 Last season, Miami slipped to No. 22 in yards allowed.
 That drop wasn’t isolated to coaching.
 The defense lost significant talent due to trades, including Ramsey, which inevitably altered the unit’s ceiling.
 Fast forward to now in Baltimore, Weaver will inherit a defense previously overseen by Zach Orr, a stretch during which the Ravens struggled over the past two seasons.